 - <WinDir>: Windows directory of user computers

 - <SetupFile>: setup directory of data files.
-The wizard for creating the setup program is used to configure this directory.
+The setup program creation wizard allows you to configure this directory.
 See Configuring the directory of data files for more details.

 - <srProgramFiles>: "Program Files" directory of the user computers.

 - the name of the file installed.
 By default, the file has the same name.
 However, a different name can be given to the file during the setup.